dyno-might/dyno-might.github.io/_posts/2024-09-12-consciousness.md

 Do octopuses, with their [distributed nervous system](https://en.wikipedia.org/wiki/Octopus#Nervous_system_and_senses), have different streams of consciousness in each of their tentacles?
 Do all of us, as implied by the [conscious subsystems hypothesis](https://rethinkpriorities.org/publications/do-brains-contain-many-conscious-subsystems)?
 Does it even make sense to count?

 I have no idea.
 But I’m pretty sure that brain scanners will not reveal the answer.
-Because brain scanners will show why the brain *does* what it does, not but not what it experiences.
+Because brain scanners will show why the brain *does* what it does, but not what it experiences.
 And the closer we look, the more that distinction will matter.

 ## Consciousness will slip through our fingers